docmd-io/docs/docs/plugins/search.md

 | **Offline** | **Yes** | No |
 | **Cost** | **Free** | Free tier limits or Paid |
 | **Speed** | **Instant** (In-memory) | Fast (Network latency dependent) |

-`docmd` creates a frictionless experience: you write the markdown, we handle the discovery.